Emanuel Carnevali: Works

 Carnevali published widely in the literary journals of the 1920s and 1930s, and this is where the bulk of his work exists.
 In 1925, a selection of his works was published under the title A Hurried Man by Robert McAlmon's Contact Editions, based in Paris.
 This volume collects about a quarter or a third of his published works.

 In 1967, The Autobiography of Emanuel Carnevali was edited by Carnevali's friend Kay Boyle and published by Horizon Press.
-Carnevali’s autobiography was also later published in Italian under the title Il primo dio, edited and translated by his half-sister Maria Pia Carnevali.
+Carnevali's autobiography was also later published in Italian under the title Il primo dio, edited and translated by his half-sister Maria Pia Carnevali.
 The books differ somewhat as to the selection and arrangement of material.

-Carnevali’s letters to Benedetto Croce and Giovanni Papini are published under the title Voglio disturbare l’America (1980), edited by Gabriel Cacho Millet.
-Millet also collected Carnevali’s Essays and reviews (Saggi e recensioni, 1994) and the Bazzanese Diary (Diario bazzanese e altre pagine, 1994).
+Carnevali's letters to Benedetto Croce and Giovanni Papini are published under the title Voglio disturbare l’America (1980), edited by Gabriel Cacho Millet.
+Millet also collected Carnevali's essays and reviews (Saggi e recensioni, 1994) and the Bazzanese Diary (Diario bazzanese e altre pagine, 1994).

+In 2022, a two-volume edition of The Collected Works of Carnevali was published by Sublunary Editions.
+In addition to Carnevali's published works, the volume includes several dozen of Carnevali's letters to his literary friends and previously unpublished material from his notebooks.